websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/events/tracking-events.md

 });
 ```

-The following data typecasts can be sent for attributes: Boolean, Date, Duration, Number, and String.
+The following data typecasts can be set for attributes: Boolean, Date, Duration, Number, and String.
 Analytics Cloud automatically tries to detect and cast the datatype based on the first data collected for that attribute.
 Make changes to the typecast if necessary in [Definitions for Event Attributes](../../workspace-data/definitions/definitions-for-event-attributes.md) found in the settings page of Analytics Cloud.

 | Attribute Type | Description |
 | -------------- | ----------- |